 - SPEA-V 558 Fund Development for Nonprofit Organizations

-Vice President of Marketing and Communications, Central Indiana Community Foundation
+Vice President of Community Leadership and Effective Philanthropy, Central Indiana Community Foundation

 Lead communications and marketing strategy for community foundation with nearly $800 million in assets, governing messaging, media relations, advertising, web and social media, and design and collateral production.